tedyiningding/Image-Denoising/README.md

 | TV denoised  | 25.3879|
 | TGV denoised | 25.3985|

+The TGV method is only marginally higher in the RSNR but there is no obvious staircasing artefacts (see the backgrou)

 ## References
 - [1] L. I. Rudin, S. Osher, and E. Fatemi, “Nonlinear total variation based noise removal algorithms,” _Physica D_, vol. 60, no. 1–4, pp. 259–268, 1992.